 For the distribution requirement to be fulfilled, there needs to be an end-user agreement in place between the producer and an eligible platform.
 Eligible online exhibition platforms are considered to be curated platforms where there is a contracted agreement in place between the producer and the platform.
 Curated platforms are considered to be those where the content is commissioned/acquired through a contract.
 Generally, consumers pay a fee to access this content.

-Free posted content and general access online platforms, such as YouTube or Vimeo, would not be considered an eligible platform because there is no contract in place between the producer and distributor.
+Online platforms, such as YouTube, where content is freely posted and are generally accessible, would not be considered eligible platforms because there is no contract in place between the producer and distributor.